dodderingstalwart/homelab/README.md

 * Containerize and run my applications

 Ansible<br>
-* Update and configure all the nodes
+* Using a playbook to update and configure all the nodes

 ## Hardware
 Control Node<br>